 Philippines ranks 15th most mangrove-rich countries in the world according to the global mangrove forests distribution, and one of the countries with diverse seagrass species.
 This is why there is a need to push for its protection to conserve the last remaining blue carbon ecosystems in the country.

-Currently, our project is restoring mangrove forest in abandoned fishponds and other restoration sites in the country together with the community and local government units.
-Please follow us on our journey as a Restoration Steward of the Global Landscapes Forum.
+Currently, our blue carbon projects are restoring mangrove forests in abandoned fishponds and other restoration sites in the country together with the community and local government units.

 Coral Reef Monitoring